Coping with Loneliness as a Gay Man: How to Build Real Connection

 • Difficulty forming deep, lasting friendships

-• The lingering impact of past rejection or exclusion
+• Lingering impact of past rejection or exclusion

-If you’ve ever wondered, “Why do I still feel alone, even when I’m surrounded by people?”—you’re not alone in that feeling.
-Let’s explore why loneliness is so common for gay men and, more importantly, how to build meaningful, lasting connections that truly fulfill you.
+If you’ve ever wondered, “Why do I still feel alone, even when I’m surrounded by people?” you’re not the only one asking that question.
+Let’s look at why loneliness is so common for gay men and, more importantly, how to build meaningful, lasting connections that actually feel good.

 Why Loneliness Is So Common for Gay Men